cunarist/rinf/README.md

 ## Extra Steps

-If you intend to compile your code for Linux, Windows, macOS, or iOS, you won't need to take any additional steps.
+If you intend to compile your code for Linux, Windows, macOS, or iOS, you don't need to take any additional steps.

 For Android, [install Android NDK](https://developer.android.com/studio/projects/install-ndk#specific-version) version `23.1.7779620`.